mebble/Ghost-Jam/README.md

 # Ghost-Jam
-Simulates a ghost traffic jam among balls in a loop
+Simulates a ghost traffic jam among balls in a loop.
+This project uses Javascript with the ProcessinJS library.